mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

     duration: 30
   - title: 'EXERCISE: Write an Integration Test'
-    description: Integration tests are a perfect place to use `async` and `await`, because we often want to perform a series of simulated user interactions, and wait for each one to complete before proceeding further in the test.
+    description: Integration tests are a perfect place to use `async` and `await`, because we often want to perform a series of simulated user interactions and wait for each one to complete, before proceeding further in the test.
     item_type: exercise
     start_time: '12:30'
     duration: 30